gimler/guzzle-docs/tour/overview.rst

 #.
 Extend the default ``Guzzle\Service\Client`` class
 #.
 Create commands for each API action.
 Guzzle uses the `command pattern <http://en.wikipedia.org/wiki/Command_pattern>`_.
 #.
 Add the web service client configuration to your services.xml file

+Or, more simply, run ``phing -f build/build.xml`` template to create a skeleton template for a new web service client.

 Requirements
 ------------